 Be Especially Vigilant About Boat Bearings, Especially With The Kind Of Grease You Use

 We said earlier that periodic maintenance of the bearings is important.
 If you’re dealing with a boat trailer, it’s especially important not to neglect them.
 Boat trailers go into the water, so you’ve got high water exposure to consider.
-And this means you need to consider using a bearing grease that scores well with respect to water resistance or water washout.
+This means you need to consider using a bearing grease that scores well concerning water resistance or water washout.
 Again, this is extremely important to keep in mind if you want your boat trailer to last you through the season.

 Use Eye Protection

 Sometimes you might encounter a situation where you can’t get the bearing pack off the spindle.
 Maybe it’s sticking due to high heat.
 You would have to use a hammer to free the pack.
 If you use a regular hammer, you’re more likely to chip off pieces of the bearing, which is why you should make sure your hammer is a brass one.
 And be sure to use eye protection if you’re going to attempt this.
-It’s very easy for a piece of metal to chip off and hit some place where it can do damage to your eye sight.
-Eye protection will give you piece of mind there.
+It’s very easy for a piece of metal to chip off and hit someplace where it can do damage to your eyesight.
+Eye protection will give you peace of mind there.

 You may be interested in these related posts: